Lawrence community members showed up in droves Friday afternoon and evening for the second annual Midsummer Night on Mass.

 Click here to learn more about our newsletters first

-Lane Rozin (he/they), a contributor to The Lawrence Times since January 2024, is a student at the University of Kansas Schools of Journalism and Film.
-He is a graduate of Pittsburg High School, where he was the multimedia editor for Pitt Media in 2019-21.
-He is currently the managing editor at the University Daily Kansan and development director at KJHK.
+Lane Rozin (he/they) was a contributor for The Lawrence Times from January 2024 through May 2025.
+He is a graduate of the University of Kansas Schools of Journalism and Film.
+He is an alum of Pittsburg High School, where he was the multimedia editor for Pitt Media in 2019-21.
+He served as the managing editor at the University Daily Kansan and development director at KJHK for 2024-25.
 See more of his work for the Times here.

 Latest Lawrence news: